 - March: Applications will be screened to ensure that applicants meet the required qualifications based on education, experience, leadership competencies, and other conditions of employment.
 Applicants who are screened in will be invited to complete a written assignment.

-- End of March: Selected candidates will be contacted for a first telephone interview
+- Early April: Selected candidates will be contacted for a first telephone interview

 - April: Successful candidates will be contacted for a second, in-person interview, after which and the chosen applicant will be notified

 The incoming Executive Director will ideally begin appointment and transition by late April, early May.

 The hiring salary for the Executive Director position is $55,000-$62,500.
 In addition to a competitive salary, we offer a generous benefits package including vision and dental, an employer matching RRSP program, tuition assistance, and flexible working hours.